akuzko/update-js/README.md

 ```

 Notes on object lookup:
-- object auto-generation is not supported when using path with object lookup, i.e. both collection and object specified by lookup key should exist
+- Object auto-generation is not supported when using path with object lookup,
+  i.e. both collection and object specified by lookup key should exist.
+If
+  there is no such object, no update is performed.
+If you want to have an
+  exception to be thrown instead, set `update.throwOnLookupMissingObject = true;`
+  flag somewhere on initialization of your application.
-- lookup should be used with simple values since it uses `==` comparison
+- Lookup should be used with simple values since it uses `==` comparison.
-- it is possible to specify several lookup fields, like `{type:foo,name:bar}`
+- It is possible to specify several lookup fields, like `{type:foo,name:bar}`.

 ## `update-js/fp` Module